JFK Reloaded: Gameplay

 JFK Reloaded is a first-person shooter.
 It recreates the assassination of John F. Kennedy, the 35th president of the United States, as it occurred on November 22, 1963, according to the report of the Warren Commission.
 The player controls Lee Harvey Oswald from the sixth-floor window of the Texas School Book Depository in Dallas.
-As Kennedy's presidential limousine passes through Dealey Plaza, the player has to take three shots at the president with their sniper rifle.
+As Kennedy's presidential limousine passes through Dealey Plaza, the player has to take three shots at the president with a sniper rifle.
 They gain points based on how closely these shots match the Warren Commission's report: The first has to miss the car, the second hit Kennedy in the neck and John Connally (the governor of Texas) in the chest, and the third fatally wound Kennedy in the head.
 The perfect score is 1,000.
-While the game does not halt the player from pursuing alternative scenarios, the score is deducted from when the player deviates from the event, such as by hitting Jacqueline Kennedy, the first lady.
+While the game does not prevent the player from pursuing alternative scenarios, points are deducted when the player deviates from the event, such as by hitting Jacqueline Kennedy, the first lady.

 JFK Reloaded includes a "Chaos Meter" that controls how heavily the motorcade's drivers are affected by panic.
-Following each game, individual shots can be replayed in slow motion and with a close-up on each bullet.
+Following each game, individual shots can be replayed in slow motion and with a close-up of each bullet.
 The scene can be viewed from several angles, including from the grassy knoll, the location of the Zapruder film, and a virtual camera mounted to Kennedy's limousine.
 The player can further enable blood splatter effects and exaggerated physics.